Exercise routine for a super strong 60 year old

 After major rotator cuff surgery, my doctor said I would never again be able to do exercises like dips and bench presses.
 Now I use all body weight movements with rings.
 I enjoy the challenge and without any weight lifting my arms are the biggest they’ve ever been (consider how an Olympic gymnast’s biceps look).
 A typical workout is only 4 exercises.

 I even travel with my rings and straps frequently staying in hotels for work and working out in my room.
-Check out HFT2 to get started immediately!
+Check out HFT2 and get started immediately!

 Track your temperature to determine your metabolic health